 An AI codebase analysis tool reads a software repository and builds an understanding of how the system works — which functions call which, where dependencies live, what frameworks are in use, what patterns repeat across the codebase.
 The goal is to give an AI model the contextual knowledge that would otherwise require a developer to read the entire codebase manually.

 In 2026, this category covers a wide range of approaches.
 File-packing tools like Repomix concatenate your repo into a single text blob you paste into a chat interface.
 Semantic search tools like Sourcegraph Cody index the repo using vector embeddings and let you ask natural language questions about it.
-Code graph tools like Greptile trace multi-hop dependency paths.
+Code graph tools like Greptile trace multi-hop dependency paths across your entire repository.
 Agentic tools actively search the codebase based on what they're trying to accomplish.

 The underlying problem these tools address is well-documented: AI coding assistants that operate without codebase context produce code that duplicates existing logic, violates architectural conventions, and references deprecated APIs.
+A randomized controlled trial by METR found that AI tooling actually slowed experienced open-source developers by 19% on real tasks — largely because the AI lacked the contextual understanding to be helpful.
 Between 33% and 67% of AI-generated code requires manual fixes, and most of those fixes exist because the AI didn't know what was already in the system.
 Codebase analysis is the prerequisite for AI assistance that actually fits your software.

 Ready to Try Tekk.coach?